1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 11. TOXICOLOGY INFORMATION

-Uranium hexafluoride, upon exposure to moisture in air will release hydrogen fluoride which is a poisonous and corrosive gas as well as uranyl oxyfluoride which is a nephrotoxin.
+Uranium hexafluoride, upon exposure to moisture in the air, will release hydrogen fluoride which is a poisonous and corrosive gas as well as uranyl oxyfluoride which is a nephrotoxin.
 The material usually has a low level of radioactivity with the chemical hazard greatly exceeding the radiation hazard for all but highly enriched materials.
-Hydrogen fluoride is highly corrosive to the skin, eyes, and the respiratory tract.
+Hydrogen fluoride is highly corrosive to the skin, eyes, and respiratory tract.
 The primary hazard of inhalation of uranium hexafluoride (byproduct hydrogen fluoride) is its corrosivity.

 12. HEALTH EFFECTS